-I have been a big believer in hand walking ever since my undergrad class in Gymnastics.
+I have been a big believer in hand walking ever since my undergrad class in Gymnastics back in 1996.

-My instructor was Mr. Gozales, he was an All American Wrestler and the owner of a Gymnastics school.
+My instructor was Mr. Gonzalez, he was an All American Wrestler and the owner of a Gymnastics school.
 He was a no nonsense type of guy.
-His physique was ripped and rugged, built like a rock solid statue.
+His physique was ripped and rugged, built like he was carved from stone.

-One of the students in my class was wrestling for the University as a freshman when Mr. Gonzales was a Senior.
-He told me how Mr. Gonzales would do back flips to escape from take downs and was faster than a bolt of lightning.
+One of the students in my class was wrestling for the University as a freshman when Mr. Gonzalez was a Senior.
+He told me how Mr. Gonzalez would do back flips to escape from take downs and was the most explosive guy on the mat

 The cool thing is that you don't need to use gymnastics equipment to derive the benefits of hand walking or any type of training on the hands, all of which is incredibly intense and effective to jack up the shoulders and arms.

-I don't know of any movement that matches hand walking for upper body strength and abdominal training.
+I don't know of any other bodyweight movement that matches the effectiveness of hand walking for upper body strength and abdominal training.
 You need to try it yourself, plain and simple.
 Not only will you get stronger, but also healthier.

 Live The Code 365